Loading...

 For Patients (also useful for individual professional learning)

-A selection of resources created by people living with persistent pain healthcare professionals and pain scientists.
+A selection of resources created by people living with chronic pain, healthcare professionals and pain scientists.
 It aims to help patients understand their pain and give patients the knowledge and skills to manage their pain.

 Provides resources, videos and guides on how to live well with pain.